Chinese mythology: Dragons, dragon-like and related creatures

 The Chinese dragon is one of the most important mythical creatures in Chinese mythology, considered to be the most powerful and divine creature and the controller of all waters who could create clouds with their breath.
 The dragon symbolized great power and was very supportive of heroes and gods.
 The conventional dragon has a certain description, however there are other dragons or dragon-like beings that vary from this description.
 For example, the Chi of mythology lacks horns.
 Dragons often chase or play with a mystical or flaming pearl.
 A dragon-fenghuang pairing is a common motif in art, the fenghuang often being called a "phoenix".

 One of the most famous dragons in Chinese mythology is Yinglong, the god of rain.
 Many people in different places pray to Yinglong to receive rain.
 Chinese people use the term 龍的傳人 ("Descendants of the Dragon") as a sign of their ethnic identity.
 Shenlong is a master of storms and bringer of rain.
 Zhulong the Torch Dragon is a giant red solar deity.
 Sometimes he appears in composite snake-like, human-dragon form.
 There were various dragon kings.
 They mostly lived undersea and were of the Ao family, such as Ao Guang.

-Various mythology accounting human-dragon relationships exist, such as the story of Longmu, a woman who raise dragons.
+Various mythology accounting human-dragon relationships exist, such as the story of Longmu, a woman who raised dragons.

 Specific dragons, or types of dragon, include: Dilong, the earth dragon; Fucanglong, the treasure dragon; Jiaolong, dragon of floods and sea; Teng, a flying creature, sometimes considered a type of snake or dragon-snake; Tianlong, the celestial dragon, sometimes associated with centipede qualities; Yinglong, the water dragon, a powerful servant of the Yellow Emperor.

 The fourteenth monarch of the Xia dynasty is said to be Kong Jia, who, according to mythology, raised dragons.